radius-project/docs/docs/content/concepts/appmodel-concept/_index.md

 ## Next step

-Now that you have an understanding of the Radius app model, learn more about how Radius makes it easy to add portability to your application:
+Now that you have an understanding of the Radius app model, learn more about how Radius is architected:

-{{< button text="Learn about portability" page="portability" size="btn-lg" color="success" >}}
+{{< button text="Project Radius architecture" page="architecture" size="btn-lg" color="success" >}}